 Community Building Online

 Online brand communities drive sales and engagement, period.
 A healthy majority – 80% of consumers – say that it is authenticity that motivates them to follow a brand, according to Potion.
 While building an interactive community takes a lot of upfront effort, once it is in place, as you can see from these examples, it offers a gold mine of opportunities for marketing teams.

 The trick is, as with all online marketing strategies, there’s no one-size-fits all approach.
 Some industries are ideal for forums, while for others, companies are forced to find different creative ways to inspire consumer involvement.

 As more brands master online communities and enjoy the benefits of customer insights and loyalty, the virtual world is sure to see many more online communities develop.
 Sure, today your website may serve as your brand’s storefront – but it could be more like a bustling city, with ideas, advice, and support being passed around amongst everyone.
 A place where new prospects can be taken by the hand and walked down the sales funnel by enthusiasts and where customer representatives interact with buyers, all through one channel.
 Maybe it’s time to start thinking bigger.

 Are you interested in building your own community, and activating the thought leaders inside your business today?
-Contact me here and let’s talk about how we can help.
+Let’s talk about how I can help.

 I use a combination of personal branding, consistent social audience building, content marketing, and authentic and ongoing thought leadership content.
 I’ve done it for myself.
 I’ve done it for the companies I’ve worked for.
 I’ve helped activate hundreds, even thousands of thought leaders.
 I’ve done it for numerous clients.
 And I can do it for you.
 Learn more about employee activation.